 Our grant of £117,000 is helping convert six flats into nine self-contained units for young people

-We've given local charity Community Campus 87 a grant of £75,000 to convert two empty properties in Middlesborough and Stockton-on-Tees into homes for young people at risk of becoming homeless.
-The young tenants will recieve support from the charity including personal development plans and opportunities to travel and experience life outside of Teeside.
+We gave local charity Community Campus 87 a grant of £75,000 to convert two empty properties in Middlesbrough and Stockton-on-Teesside into homes for young people at risk of becoming homeless.
+The young tenants receive support from the charity including personal development plans and opportunities to travel and experience life outside of Teesside.

-Almost half of the funding will help pay the salaries of supervisors who'll train apprentices and volunteers in construction skills during the renovation of the properties.
+Almost half of the funding and an additional £20,000 from British Land helped pay the salaries of supervisors up until September 2017.
+The supervisors trained apprentices and volunteers in construction skills during the renovation of the empty properties.

-Due to be completed in March 2017, the project will provide a home and much-need support for four young people who'd otherwise be homeless.
+The two houses are now complete, providing a home and much-need support for four young people who would otherwise be homeless.
 Brad, a former tenant with Community Campus told us that the charity has been like a family to him: "I can go to the office whenever there's a problem or to do activities like cooking.
 I can go there if I need someone to talk to and I have good relationships with everyone."
-Read his full story.